Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 For example, both roles will be responsible for:

-- Helping their bosses with scheduling meetings
+- Helping their executives or managers with scheduling meetings, activities, events

 - Booking travel arrangements, and managing company-wide projects

 - Managing budgets and keeping accurate records of expenses.
 So executives can see how well current projects are going or if there needs to be any changes in strategy moving forward.